MrPancakes39/Fourier-Visualizer/README.md

-# Fourier Series Visualizer
+# Fourier Visualizer

-A tool to help visualize any Fourier series.
+A tool to help visualize any Fourier series / Discrete Fourier Transform.

+Each term of the series / sequence is represented using circles.